bbcmicrobit/micropython/docs/radio.rst

 .. py:function:: on()

     Turns the radio on.

-This needs to be explicitly called since the radio draws power and takes up memory that you may otherwise need.
+    Since MicroPython-on-micro:bit v1.1
+    the radio is turned on by default when the radio module is imported.
+    In earlier releases, to reduce power consumption until needed, this function had to be explicitly called.
+    For those cases ``radio.off()`` can be called after import.

 .. py:function:: off()